 Seagrass is an important part of the coastal biodiversity ecosystem, providing a habitat for small fish and a food source for migratory birds.
 As a blue carbon ecosystem, seagrass meadows are also crucial to solving environmental challenges, yet they remain among the least recognised and least protected ecological habitats.
-Blue carbon ecosystems refer to coastal and marine vegetated habitats, such as seagrass meadows, salt marshes, and mangrove forests, that naturally sequester and store carbon.
-Due to their capacity to store organic carbons in sediments, seagrass meadows are 5-8 times more efficient in carbon capture than forests.
+Blue carbon ecosystems refer to coastal and marine vegetated habitats, such as seagrass meadows, salt marshes and mangrove forests, that naturally sequester and store carbon.
+Blue carbon ecosystems sequester greenhouse gases approximately thirty-five times faster than tropical rainforests and can store ten to fifteen times as much carbon as their terrestrial counterparts.
 And, since most carbon is stored in soil and sediments, it can remain there for millennia if left undisturbed.

+R-evolution’s first blue carbon-related project began in 2021 with Beneath The Waves as our partner.
+Together we collaborated to map the sprawling seagrass meadows on The Bahama Banks using combined data from sensor-tagged tiger sharks, satellite technology, marine vessel surveys, scuba divers and Hexagon’s airborne bathymetric LiDAR.
 Current measurement techniques by satellite and boats are not accurate or efficient enough to validate wide areas of seagrass.
-Utilising Beneath The Waves’ science and aqua experience and Hexagon’s world leading bathymetric LiDAR, we can play an essential role in supporting, preserving and unlocking the power of nature to build climate resilience.
+Utilising Beneath The Waves’ science and aqua experience and Hexagon’s world-leading bathymetric LiDAR, we can play an essential role in supporting, preserving and unlocking the power of nature to build climate resilience.

 Bathymetric surveying supports environmental monitoring by mapping and classifying submerged vegetation and habitat to assess aquacultures, study marine ecology and hydrodynamics.